sdanielzafar/csv-to-sstable/README.md

 # TSV to Cassandra SSTable

-Converts a tSV file into SSTables that can be bulkloaded into a Cassandra cluster
+Converts a TSV file into SSTables that can be bulkloaded into a Cassandra cluster.
+Forked from csv-to-sstable.

 ## Installation